Anatomy, Abdomen and Pelvis: Inferior Hypogastric Plexus

 Surgical Considerations

 Because the inferior hypogastric plexus is a paired structure, injury is a commonly known complication of pelvic surgeries.
 Damage to the plexus can lead to urinary dysfunction, specifically urinary incontinence.
-The bladder will be non-compliant with a fixed external sphincter tone.
+The bladder is non-compliant with a fixed external sphincter tone.
 The integrity of the somatic and autonomic pelvic nerves is essential to maintaining normal sexual function and a normal micturition-continence cycle.[5]
 The main difficulty in preserving these nerves is due to their small architecture in combination with the narrowness of the pelvis.

 Clinical Significance

-The inferior hypogastric plexus mediates sensation, such as pain, through the sympathetic chain for the lower abdominal and pelvic viscera.
+The inferior hypogastric plexus mediates sensations, such as pain, through the sympathetic chain for the lower abdominal and pelvic viscera.
 It is thought to be a major structure involved in numerous pelvic and perineal pain syndromes and conditions.
 Multiple studies have investigated possible nerve blocks treating chronic and more acute pain in this area.
 Hypogastric plexus blocks relieve pelvic pain that potentially refers to the colon, lower intestines, bladder, uterus and ovaries, prostate or testicles, and other parts of the pelvis.[7][8][9]
+Surgeons performing hysterectomy must remember the inferior hypogastric plexus as disruption of nerves may cause sexual, genitourinary, and colonic motility dysfunction.
+Radical hysterectomies may result in disruption of pelvic autonomic nerves.[10]

 Other Issues

 The inferior hypogastric plexus sends small filaments to innervate the rectum through the pre-hypogastric fascia and the anterior portion of the Denonvilliers' fascia.[11]
+We can identify 3 small plexuses from the inferior hypogastric plexus, such as the vesical plexus, vaginal-rectal plexus, and inferior rectal plexus.[12]

 (Click Image to Enlarge)